Visiting Artist Fellowship

 NOTICE: COVID-19 MAY AFFECT FELLOWSHIPS

 As many of you are aware, Harvard University is currently operating in a modified manner resulting from restrictions related to the COVID-19 virus pandemic.
-Please note that any fellowship offers for the upcoming Spring and Fall 2021 semesters and the start date of the fellowship will remain contingent on the University returning to an operational and financial status that enables us to proceed with this appointment.
+Please note that any fellowship offers for the upcoming Fall 2021 and Spring 2022 semesters and the start date of the fellowship will remain contingent on the University returning to an operational and financial status that enables us to proceed with this appointment.

 The Visiting Artist Fellowship provides: